diasdmhub/scripts/auto_ssh_copy_id/README.md

 <BR>

 ## USAGE
+- [X] All remote hosts in the list must use the same user and password :warning:
-- Set up a list of hosts you wish to connect via SSH.
+- [X] Set up a list of hosts you wish to connect via SSH.
   - By default, the host list uses the **`./hostlist.txt`** file
-- The list must use an IP address or domain name
+- [X] The list must use an IP address or domain name

 #### List example:
 ```